ibm-cloud-docs/databases-for-postgresql/administering.md

 You can read more about psql in the PostgreSQL documentation - reference - and a simple introduction in Postgres Guide.

-### Connecting to 'psql' with the CLI plugin
+### Connecting to 'psql' with the CLI plug-in

-The {{site.data.keyword.cloud_notm}} CLI cloud databases plugin provides the admin user's connection string in URI format with the command: `ibmcloud dbs deployment-connections "your-service-name"`.
+The {{site.data.keyword.cloud_notm}} CLI cloud databases plug-in provides the admin user's connection string in URI format with the command: `ibmcloud dbs deployment-connections "your-service-name"`.

-You can also connect to `psql` from the cloud databases plugin with the admin user with `ibmcloud cdb deployment-connections "your-service-name" -u admin --start`.
+You can also connect to `psql` from the cloud databases plug-in with the admin user with `ibmcloud cdb deployment-connections "your-service-name" -u admin --start`.
 Enter the admin password when prompted.

 ### Getting a `psql` connection string with the API

 To retrieve the admin user's connection strings through the API, send a GET request to `https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/users/admin`.
 The JSON response includes the strings to connect to `psql` in "cli" field.

-The `psql` connection information table describes the sub-fields of connection information.
+The `psql` connection information table describes the subfields of connection information.

 Field Name|Description
 ----------|-----------
 `arguments`|The information that is passed as arguments to the `psql` command, `bin`|The package that this information is intended for; in this case `psql`.
 `certificate`|A self-signed certificate that is used to confirm that an application is connecting to the appropriate server.
-This is base64 encoded.
+It is base64 encoded.
 You need to decode the key before using it.
 `composed`|A formatted `psql` command to establish a connection to your deployment.
 `environment`|`psql` arguments that can be set and pulled from the environment.
 `type`|The type of package that uses this connection information; in this case `cli`.